 Simply slice off a piece of leaf and apply the gel inside directly to the affected area.
-Another effective addition to using aloe vera gel for burns and bites is a high quality Essential Lavender Oil or a clean dressing soaked in cool chamomile tea.
+Another effective addition to using aloe vera gel for burns and bites is a high-quality Lavender Pure Essential Oil or a clean dressing soaked in cool chamomile tea.
 Add ice to the tea to cool more rapidly.
 This will reduce pain and inflammation and soothe the skin.

-Help Heal Cold Sores, Eczema, Psoriasis & Herpes
+Help Heal Cold Sores, Psoriasis, Eczema & Herpes

-Many external skin conditions, like Acne, Eczema and Psoriasis, are typically a 'last resort' indicator that your body is trying to eliminate toxicities occurring in your body, and in these cases, fasting is the the number one remedy.
+Many external skin conditions, like Acne, Psoriasis and Eczema, are typically a 'last resort' indicator that your body is trying to eliminate toxicities occurring in your body, and in these cases, fasting is the number one remedy.

 However, due to it's powerful anti-bacterial, anti-fungal, anti-viral properties, in addition to fasting or going on a raw plant food diet, applying Aloe Vera directly from a plant or using my Skin's Love Potion can help soothe the skin and speed up the healing process.

 Other natural remedies that can assist in addition to this are: